promptedbyesha/MarketXpert-AI-Powered-Stock-Trading-Insights-Dashboard/README.md

 ---

 ## 📄 License

-This project is licensed under the **MIT License**.
+This project is **not licensed for reuse or redistribution**.
-Feel free to use, adapt, or build upon this with credit.
+All rights reserved © [Esha Sharma], 2025.
+Please do not copy, modify, or use this work without prior written permission.

 ---